Explore Categories

 Manage Outstanding Receivables in TallyPrime

 When you do sales on credit, you would certainly need to keep track of the due amounts that your parties owe you.
 All such dues from your parties will be your outstanding receivables.
-Managing the outstanding receivables can be critical to your business because it not only helps to understand how much your parties owe you but also helps you to recover the dues on time and use it for your business, as needed.
-You can manage Outstanding Receivables in TallyPrime and keep a record of all the dues.
+Managing the outstanding receivables can be critical to your business because it not only helps to understand how much your parties owe you, but also helps you to recover the dues on time and use it for your business, as needed.
+You can manage outstanding receivables in TallyPrime and keep record of all the dues.

 Bill-by-Bill: At times, when you have made a credit sale that your party may not be able to pay at a time, you can mutually agree with your party to make part payments and recover the total due within a specified time.
 In such a case, you can use the bill allocation capability in TallyPrime to create one or more bill references as per the breakup decided.
 Each bill reference can also be specified with a credit period or a due date.